 The Master's programme in statistics gives a sold foundation in statistical theory, as well as deeper knowledge in areas such as econometrics, causal inference, psychometrics and biostatistics.
 Students get strong skills in being able to critique and interpret data from different areas.
 Students with a degree from the Master's programme in statistics are well prepared for work both in the private and public sector, as well as for continued studies within PhD programmes.
 Apart from courses in our own Master's programme, we also give courses within the Master's programme in social sciences.

-We have collected general information for students on a separate page.
-För general course information, ordering of certificate of studies and information about re-registration, turn to student service office.
 For questions regarding studies in statistics, arrangement of courses as well as advice on choice of courses and requirements, turn to the study counsellor.

 Courses in the Master's Programme in Statistics